jw910731/dotfile/README.md

+# This Repository Is No Longer Used and Maintained
+I uses nix and the related file are placed here: [https://github.com/jw910731/nixfile](https://github.com/jw910731/nixfile).

 # Intro
 This is my dot files for my working Linux and Mac OS X desktop environment.
 Including zsh config, gnupg config, i3 config (for Linux) and some utils for daily use.